Tickets

 Accessible Performances

-BSL interpreted performances: Friday 18 July (matinee and evening performances)
+BSL interpreted performances: Saturday 18 July (matinee and evening performances)

-Audio described performances: Saturday 19 July (matinee and evening performances)
+Audio described performances: Sunday 19 July (matinee and evening performances)

 Accessibility Information: This is an outdoor seated production.
 Disabled parking and access to a disabled toilet is available on site.
 Get in touch with us at info@wildworks.org.uk if you’re a wheel chair user to reserve a seating spot with a good view of the stage, or if you would like a more detailed breakdown of access at the raceway.